As previously detailed, The Real Housewives of Beverly Hills has paused production on its latest season.

 Hilton was only just confirmed as a lead star a month ago.

-She's been close with Kyle for a long time now and has made the occasional appearance on this beloved franchise.
+She’s been close with Kyle for a long time now, for obvious reasons.

 However, we the nation continues to learn, nothing is 100% guarantee or foolproof.